 (NB As an Amazon Associate, Bookshop and Hive Affiliate I earn a small commission from qualifying purchases)

-Hardback and eBook
+Hardback & eBook releases

 The Appeal by Janice Hallet

 Dear Reader – enclosed are all the documents you need to solve a case.
 It starts with the arrival of two mysterious newcomers to the small town of Lockwood, and ends with a tragic death.